September 2010

 1998

-The Greater Mandana Action Coalition hosted the first citywide Mayoral forum of the 1998 election season at Lakeshore Avenue Baptist Church with live television coverage of the debates between 11 candidates.
+The Greater Mandana Action Coalition hosted the first citywide Mayoral forum of the 1998 election season at Lakeshore Avenue Baptist Church with live television coverage of the debates among 11 candidates.

 Late 1999